kriskhaira/alfred-workflows/README.md

 Repository for my Alfred workflows.
 Currently only one:

+### Why I made this

+Pivotal Tracker's in-app notifications bar doesn't have an Archive button.
+This makes email better because I can archive and even snooze.

+Since I use email instead of the notifcations bar, I use the in-app search a lot to look for a specific issue by searching for its ID e.g. `#12345678`.
+Each Pivotal Tracker notification email contains a permalink URL to the issue but it's very frustrating that in order to get just the ID itself, I have to manually paste the URL somewhere and trim away everything except the ID.
+I have better things to do with my time.

+I could just click on the URL in the notification emails but I'd end up with multiple browser tabs for Pivotal Trackers.
+Also, sometimes I want to open two issues in the same tab at the same time.

+This is why I wrote this solution.
+As a bonus, it works in any app including Slack.

 ## Pivotal Tracker ID Scrubber

-This workflow finds the Pivotal Tracker story ID in any text and copies it to clipboard.
+This workflow finds the Pivotal Tracker story ID in any selected text and copies it to clipboard.
 The code for this is very simple.

 ``` ruby
 require 'uri'